 Staying on a basic daily schedule is going to be important for your children and for your sanity.
 Toddlers crave routine and patterns they can expect.
 Sticking to a basic schedule will keep your toddler happy.
 It’ll also give you a structure to follow when you’re tired.

 Create your own or check out this stay-at-home mom schedule for toddler and newborn.
-You can grab the free printable.

 6. Plan Time For Yourself Daily

 As much as you adore your kids, you will need an outlet and a reprieve from 24/7 mothering.
 You may need some help in order to give you this space.
 This could come in many forms.

 - Get a friend to come over and hold the baby for 30 minutes while your toddler plays so you can get out for a bit.

 - Your partner can take over for a while so you can take a nap, or a bath, go for a walk/run, go to Target by yourself, etc.

 - Get a gym membership with great daycare so you can get your endorphin boost every day without worrying about your kids.

 The adjustment from 1 kid to 2 can be huge.
 There is a good chance you will be late everywhere you go.
 Getting out the door will be tough and may even seem impossible on some days.